k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Sizing/README.md

 Extract operations depend on the throughput of the source database and the degree of parallelism configured in the system.
 Load operations, in turn, depend on the capacity of the target database to ingest data and on the number of loader threads allocated.

 Cloning workloads are shaped by the complexity of entity synthesis, which can increase CPU demand.
 Rules-based synthetic data generation depends on the intricacy of the rules applied and tends to be CPU-bound, benefiting from additional worker threads.
-AI-based synthetic data generation introduces another variable: the use of machine learning models.
-In this case, batch size, worker allocation, and available acceleration (CPU or GPU, depending on implementation) all play a role in throughput.
+For AI-based synthetic data generation, batch size, worker allocation, and CPU/GPU memory all play a role in throughput.

 Full-table extract, mask, and load scenarios are influenced by the number of masked columns, the complexity of the masking logic, and the performance of both source and target systems.